Health officials continue to monitor monkeypox cases in Europe and North America | CBC News

 Dr. David Heymann, a leading adviser to the WHO and former head of the WHO's emergencies department, told The Associated Press that the unprecedented outbreak of monkeypox in Europe and North America was a "random event."
 The leading theory to explain the spread of the disease was sexual transmission at raves held in Spain and Belgium, he said.

-In a separate briefing held Monday afternoon by the U.S. Centers for Disease Control and Prevention, health officials said some of the cases being seen in North America, however, predate the events in Europe.
+In a separate briefing held Monday afternoon by the U.S. Centers for Disease Control and Prevention (CDC), health officials said some of the cases being seen in North America, however, predate the events in Europe.
 They stressed the outbreak is still in its early stages.

-Many — but not all — of the people who have been diagnosed in the current monkeypox outbreak have been men who had sex with men.
+U.S. health officials said Monday that they knew of one confirmed case, in the state of Massachusetts, and four probable cases — two in Utah, one in Florida and one in New York City.
+All were men who had travelled outside the U.S. Many — but not all — of the people who have been diagnosed in the current monkeypox outbreak have been men who had sex with men

 "Remember, infectious diseases don't care about borders or social networks," said Dr. John Brooks, a medical epidemiologist with the CDC.
 "Some groups may have a greater chance of exposure right now, but by no means is the current risk of exposure to monkeypox exclusively to the gay and bisexual community in the U.S."